greenelab/deep-review/sections/04_study.md

-Further incremental advances in deep learning for miRNA and target prediction will likely be sufficient to meet the current needs of systems biologists and other researchers, who use prediction tools mainly to nominate candidates that are then tested experimentally.
+Further incremental advances in deep learning for miRNA and target prediction will likely be sufficient to meet the current needs of systems biologists and other researchers who use prediction tools mainly to nominate candidates that are then tested experimentally.
 Similar to other applications, the major contribution of deep learning will be to deliver deep insights into the biology of miRNA targeting as we learn to interrogate the hidden nodes